Most Common Types of Antibiotics and Their Uses

 Tetracyclines

-Tetracyclines are a group of antibiotics that treat different types of bacterial infections.
-They have anti-inflammatory properties and are prescribed to treat chest, pelvic, and urethral infections, traveller's diarrhoea, and syphilis.
-Doctors can also prescribe Tetracyclines to treat inflammatory skin disorders like rosacea, acne, and perioral dermatitis.
+Tetracyclines are antibiotics with anti-inflammatory properties that treat bacterial infections such as chest, pelvic, and urethral infections, traveller's diarrhoea, and syphilis.
+They are also prescribed for inflammatory skin conditions like rosacea, acne, and perioral dermatitis.

 Common tetracycline antibiotics include: